← Close

 Osvaldo Ferreira

 Osvaldo Ferreira (b.
 1980, Angola) explores themes associated with the everyday life of Angolan society, evidencing an intergenerational continuity/discontinuity with regard to social experiences.
 His work, primarily constituted of paintings, often integrates chromatic and material elements that refer to the African textile tradition of exuberant colors.
-With this, he aims to emphasize the presence of Africa’s cultural and social heritage – a continent that, through colonization and globalization, witnessed successive processes of appropriation and cultural manipulation, triggering involuntary miscegenation and the imposition of a system that degenerates the continent’s identity.

 Global Chaos, 2022.